Holliemin9090/Human-activity-analysis-collection/README.md

-# I. Human-activity-analysis-collection

-## Skeleton extraction and tracking

-# Realtime Skeleton Extraction and Target Tracking using YOLOv8
+# I. Realtime Skeleton Extraction and Target Tracking using YOLOv8

 This project demonstrates realtime target tracking and skeleton extraction using YOLOv8, with AI-generated voice instructions via Tacotron2 by SpeechBrain.